Amzzy78/Check-your-pecs/text-content-and-sources.md

 - How to check yourself

-1. Check your pecks (breasts) in front of a mirror for any symptoms or abnormalities.
+1. Check your pecs (breasts) in front of a mirror for any symptoms or abnormalities.
 2. Examine the nipple, most men find their lumps under the nipple.
 3. In a sitting or standing position, use the pads of the three middle fingers - examine using light, medium and deep pressure.
 4. Examining starts at the collarbone and continues down and up the entire breast in a vertical pattern.